firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * rm -r  : Remove a directory
  * rm -f  :  Force remove
  * rmdir  : Remove directories
+ * scp    : Copies a local file to a remote server using ssh(scp localfile.txt username@hostname:/path/on/server)
  * sort   :  It sort lines/files/dirs.. by alpha order(num then alpha 2 3 a b ..)
  * sort -r: reverse sorting
  * sort -n: alpha then num(a b 1 2 ...)